tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>Export to <code>.obj</code> or <code>.stl</code></li>
 </ul>
 <img src="{{site.baseurl}}/assets/img/assignments/week-05/scan-2.jpg" class="img-fluid w-100"/>
-<p>And here is the outcome imported to Blender (the size of the file is too big, that's why I just posted a screenshot here):</p>
+<p>And here is the outcome imported to Blender (the size of the file is too big, therefore I just posted a screenshot here):</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-05/blender-0.png" class="img-fluid w-100"/>
 <p></p>
 <h6>Processing the mesh with Blender</h6>
-<p>Now let's make myself a bit prettier by 3D retouching the outcome!
+<p>Let's make myself a bit prettier by 3D retouching the outcome!
 We had a class by Victor Barberan regarding fixing the mesh using Blender.
 I simply followed his instructions to work on my mess, oh I meant, mesh.
 Some steps followed (<strong>IMPORTANT: </strong> following the order can be life-saving.
 I started sculpting <strong>BEFORE</strong> switching to <strong>Edit Mode</strong> and I hit my head to the keyboard soon after):</p>
 <ul>
 <li>In <strong>Object Mode</strong>: rotate, scale and <i>Set Geometry to Origin</i></li>
 <li>In <strong>Edit Mode</strong>: use <i>Select Circle</i> tool to select the exterior faces of my model, hide them, and delete the horrible mess inside.
 Also, hit space and remove duplicated vertices.</li>